Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Introduction

-(1) Theoretically, we analyze the additional expressive power of DEGNN and DEAGNN as opposed to WLGNN for structural representation learning.
-Regarding the expressive power, these two models are able to distinguish two non-isomorphic equal-sized node sets (including nodes, node-pairs, ..., entire-graphs) that are embedded in almost all sparse regular graphs where WLGNN always fails if no discriminatory node/edge attributes are available.

-(2) We also prove that these two models are not more powerful than WLGNN without discriminatory node/edge attributes to learn the structural representations of nodes over distance regular graphs~\cite{brouwer2012distance}, which implies the limitation of DEs.
-However, we show that they have extra power to learn the structural representations of node-pairs over distance regular graphs~\cite{brouwer2012distance}.
+We mathematically analyze the expressive power of \proj and \projA for structural representation learning.
+We prove that the two models are able to distinguish two non-isomorphic equally-sized node sets (including nodes, node-pairs, $\dots$, entire-graphs) that are embedded in almost all sparse regular graphs, where WLGNN always fails to distinguish them unless discriminatory node/edge attributes are available.
+We also prove that the two models are not more powerful than WLGNN when applied to distance regular graphs~\cite{brouwer2012distance}, which implies the limitation of DEs.
+However, we show that DE has an extra power to learn the structural representations of node-pairs over distance regular graphs~\cite{brouwer2012distance}.

-(3) Empirically, we evaluate these two models on three levels of tasks including node-structural-role classification (node-level), link prediction (node-pair-level), triangle prediction (node-triad-level).
-Our methods significantly outperform WLGNN on all three tasks by up-to 15\% improvement in prediction average accuracy.
+We experimentally evaluate \proj and \projA on three levels of tasks including node-structural-role classification (node-level), link prediction (node-pair-level), triangle prediction (node-triad-level).
+Our methods outperform WLGNN on all three tasks by up-to 15\% improvement in average accuracy.
 Our methods also outperform other baselines specifically designed for these tasks.

-\textbf{Roadmap.} Section~\ref{sec:prem} introduces the definition of structural representation learning and reviews WLGNNs and WL tests.
-Section~\ref{sec:PE} defines Distance Encoding and introduces how DE is used to improve the design of GNNs.
-Section~\ref{sec:related-works} reviews related works.
-Section~\ref{sec:exp} compares DE-assisted GNNs with other models.
-We postpone the proof of all the theoretical results to the appendix.